Parity Sheaves: Definition and first properties

 \subsection{Torsion primes}

 Our assumptions~(\ref{assump-parity}) and~(\ref{assump-parity2}) on the space $X$ are quite strict.
 If we work in the equivariant setting, they might not even be satisfied when $X$ is a single point.
 However, once we invert a set of prime numbers in $k$ depending on the group $G$, called the torsion primes, the conditions are satisfied at least for a point.
-In the examples we consider in this paper, we show that these are the only primes for which our assumptions do not hold.
 In this subsection, we recall from \cite{Steinberg-torsion} some facts about torsion primes.

-Let $\Phi$ be a root system in a rational vector space $V$.
-Then we denote by $\Phi^\vee$ the dual root system in $V^*$, by $Q(\Phi)$ the lattice generated by the roots, by $P(\Phi)$ the weight lattice (consisting of the elements $\lambda\in V$ which have integral pairings with coroots), and similarly by $Q(\Phi^\vee)$ and $P(\Phi^\vee)$ the coroot lattice and the coweight lattice.